Lupe Pure Cordless Review

 Lupe Pure 9-inch hair wrap test before and after

-These tests reveal Lupe can resist tangles up, but it doesn’t mean hair won’t wrap around the brush.
+These tests reveal Lupe can resist tangles, but it doesn’t mean hair won’t wrap around the brush.
 It means less hair will wrap around, so there’s less maintenance needed.

-The ability to remove the roller and brush components makes it easier to clean.
+The ability to remove the roller and brush components makes cleaning easier.

 Low pile results